madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

     }
    ```

 6. Change the starting time value in the file variable.tf to suit your needs.
-For timing, please refer to the chart on the last page of this file.
+For timing, please refer to the chart in the last of this file.
 In this case, "30 03" denotes UTC time, which corresponds to 9 a.m.
 IST.
-Additionally, the machine is turned on at 9 a.m., Monday through Saturday.
-You can customise your days according to your needs.
+Additionally, the machine is turned on at 9 a.m every Monday to Saturday.
+You can customise your days according to your need.
    ```
     variable "cron_start" {
         description = "Cron expression to define when to trigger a start of the DB"